 DR. DENNIS M. WEISS

-Welcome to the home page of Dr. Dennis M. Weiss, Professor of Philosophy in the English and Humanities Department of York College of Pennsylvania.
+Welcome to the home page of Dr. Dennis M. Weiss, Professor of Philosophy in the Arts and Humanities Department of York College of Pennsylvania.
 On these pages you'll find links to my publications and current research projects as well as information on my courses and teaching interests.
-I currently serve as the Assistant Director of General Education for First-Year Seminars.

 Studying Philosophy at YCP